SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Surfer’s Audit identifies all critical problems that stand in your way to successful on-page optimization.
 If you know your keyword and location, it will uncover essential data on things like:

-The first step to start on-page optimization is to choose a subpage you want to wound up higher and a phrase to target.
+The first step to start on-page optimization is to choose a subpage you want to rank higher and a phrase to target.

-Focus on pages that rank on positions between 12 and 20 first.
+Focus on pages that rank between positions 12 and 20 first.
 It’s the easiest way to gain more organic traffic in a short time.
 If the page already ranks on the second page of Google, it shouldn’t be hard to get to the first page.
-It is definitely more likely than optimizing page from 5th Google page or the one that doesn’t rank at all in the top 100.
+It is definitely more likely than optimizing page from 5th Google page or the one that doesn’t rank in the top 100 at all.

 My favorite way to find them is to analyze the average position of keywords I already rank for in Google Search Console.